fraawlen/cassette/README.md

 	if (D.Find (0, 12, V))
 	then
-		-- So something using V
+		-- Do something with V
 	end if;

 	if (D.Find (0, 12))
 	then
-		-- So something without V
+		-- Do something without V
 	end if;

 	...